 - 13.1 The report, the update note and presentation at Committee will contain suitable photographs, videos, images and plans to assist Councillors in making their decision.
-In line with paragraph 11.3, having viewed the agenda, if Councillors wish additional information or photographs to be added to the report they should contact the Case Officer to request that these be circulated with the update note. - 13.2

-It has been agreed site visits do not need to take place for planning applications apart from in exceptional circumstances.
-Councillors of course remain able to use their local knowledge to assist in the decision making and can visit the site independently so long as they do not engage with any other parties.
+In line with paragraph 11.3, having viewed the agenda, if Councillors wish additional information or photographs to be added to the report they should contact the Case Officer to request that these be circulated with the update note. - 13.2 It has been agreed that site visits do not need to take place for planning applications unless there are exceptional circumstances.
+Councillors of course remain able to use their local knowledge to assist in the decision making and can visit the site independently so long as they do not engage with any other parties. - 13.3 If a member of the Committee considers that there are exceptional circumstances to warrant a site visit, they should contact the Head of Development Management and explain in writing why such a visit was essential.
+This statement would include the exceptional circumstances of the application and why it was not possible to source the required photographs, images and videos.
+This would then considered by the Head of Planning Quality Control after consultation with the Chairman.